MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/trigger-dataflows-and-power-bi-dataset-sequentially.md

 5. Select **New step** to add an action to your flow.
 6. Search for the **Condition** connector, and then select it.
 7. Customize the **Condition** connector.
-You need to enter the following information:
+Enter the following information:

    1. In the first cell, add **Refresh Status** from the dataflow connector.
    2. Leave the second cell as **is equal to**.